Dragon066/chetverikov/README.md

 ## Usage

-This lib provides class `Chetverikov`, that includes several methods for time-series analysis.
+This package provides class `Chetverikov`, that includes several methods for time-series analysis.

 To fit model, use `.fit(y, L, rolling)` method:
 - `y` - initial series;